Deploy Kuma on Docker

 --ip 172.56.78.2 \

---volume $KUMA_DEMO_TMP:/demo \
+--volume /tmp/kuma-demo:/demo \

-3. Prepare the Redis container
+3. Prepare the container

 Enter the container to run further commands.

-docker exec --tty --interactive --privileged kuma-demo-redis bash
+docker exec --tty --interactive --privileged kuma-demo-kv bash

 Important: The following steps must be executed inside the container.